Master Your Sleep

 Determining the validity and reliability of equipment that assesses sleep posture in the home environment had not been done before, especially when focusing on the possible biomechanical effects of spinal rotation and extension inside lying.
 We created a ten minute video of sleep postures under different conditions of bed coverings (none, sheet, sheet + duvet) to simulate a realistic home situation, and different lighting (natural light and infra red light).
 Unique to our protocol was the use of two cameras in two different viewing planes.
 This video was viewed by 20 health professionals and each sleep postures was scored.
 We found both the intra- and inter-rater reliability were excellent.
 Meaning, clinicians can use this protocol to accurately assess sleep posture in the home environment.
 This paper is titled Examining the reliability and validity of a portable sleep posture assessment protocol, using infrared cameras, under a variety of light and bed cover situations in the home environment and published in WORK: A Journal of Prevention, Assessment & Rehabilitation.

 We have subsequently taken this protocol and used it in a cross sectional study to compare the sleeping postures of people with neck or low back pain and a control group.
 In combination with sleep data captured using the previously validated recording protocol, to better understand relationships between sleep posture and waking symptoms. we have used validated quality of life, quality of sleep and spinal disability questionnaires.
-Data has been collected and analysed, and is currently being written into a manuscript for publication submission (Jan 2020).
+Data has been collected and analysed, and has been submitted as manuscript for publication submission (Feb 2021).

 Most recently, we introduced a educational package in a longitudinal study of symptomatic participants (neck and low back pain), to determine if participants are able to change their sleep posture, and if they can, what changes are noted in their validated baseline quality of life, quality of sleep and spinal disability questionnaires.
 Data has been collected and analysed, and will be written for manuscript submission or conference presentation.

-Available in 2020, to assist clinicians translate this research into actionable clinical practice, key information from this research will be combined with sleep hygiene training, cognitive behaviour therapy training and validated outcome questionnaires and presented as the Sleep Right, Sleep Tight online course.
-You can express your interest in this course here
+Available in 2021, to assist clinicians translate this research into actionable clinical practice, key information from this research will be combined with sleep hygiene training, cognitive behaviour therapy training and validated outcome questionnaires and presented as the The Sleep Mastery online course.
+If you are an early adopter of new research, you can express your interest in this course here.